emoacht/StripeMaker/README.md

 M 0,0 L 65.88,79.76 L 65.88,36.55 L 35.69,0 z M 0,79.76 L 35.69,79.76 L 0,36.55 z
 ```

+This is in [Path Markup Syntax](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/graphics-multimedia/path-markup-syntax) for XAML and it works for SVG as well.

+### For XAML

 You can use this data for `VisualBrush` to fill the background of a window.
 Set this data to `Data` property of `Path` for VisualBrush's `Visual` property and make the width and height of VisualBrush's `Viewport` property to match those of this data.

 ```xml
 <Window x:Class="WpfApp.MainWindow"